John Watson: I knew it was dangerous getting you into crap telly.

 Pairing(s): Unrequited Sherlock/John

-Comments: Don't be put off by the premise.
-Though sometimes pretty out of character, but always laugh-out-loud hilarious, this is a wonderful, funny, brilliant crack fic that just completely works.
+Comments: Though sometimes pretty wildly out of character as Sherlock and Bridget Jones meld together to become a bizarre epistolic hybrid, this is always laugh-out-loud, ribs-achingly hilarious; a wonderful, funny, brilliant crack fic that just completely works.
 Still in progress, the author has covered up until the March of the year of season one – in which time Molly is Sherlock's custard cream dispenser and shoulder-to-cry-on, Mycroft is eyebrow deep in trifle (probably), John thinks Sherlock is extraordinary and Mrs. Mike Stamford has many an apoplexy.
-Really, this one is much better than it sounds.
+Really, this one is much, much better than it sounds.

 Synopsis: "Ten years after Harry Potter defeats Lord Voldemort, Hogwarts faces a new threat to its students.
 Luckily, first year Sherlock Holmes and his friend John Watson are on the case."